sherafm/datavisualization/README.md

 # datavisualization

-Basic ways of visualizing data from data frames
+Basic reminders on data visualization, using Matplotlib, Folium and GeoJSON Files